Business Intelligence vs Business Analytics: Which Platform is Right for Your Organization

 1. Present vs. Future Focus: Business intelligence makes decisions about how a company should run in the present based on past and current data.
-Business Analytics, on the other hand, employs historical data to forecast what might occur in the future or how an organisation can proceed.
-A current focus using BI is generally more useful for entrepreneurs who are happy with their current business operations but want to identify "pain points," increase productivity, and streamline operations.
+Business Analytics, on the other hand, employs historical data to forecast what might occur in the future or how an organization can proceed.
+A current focus using BI is generally more useful for entrepreneurs who are happy with their current business operations but want to identify "pain points," increase productivity and streamline operations.

 2. Reporting and Analysis: The primary goal of business intelligence is to collect and report on relevant data.
 Instead, the trend in analytics has been to provide people with the tools to find their own answers.
 BA allows users to immerse themselves in analysis, explore their data, and pose their own questions.

 3. Maintaining vs. Revolutionizing: BI is required to run the business, whereas BA is required to drive change.